 I felt right at home when in waltzed (yes I said waltzed) into Azucar Ice Cream Company in Little Havana.
 The decor, in particular, the “Guayabera” wrapped seats with the plastic that everyone’s Cuban grandmother had on their furniture is perfect.

-Once you you take a good look at the flavors you’ll realize some real thought went into creating the flavors or some drunken nights or both.
+Once you take a good look at the flavors you’ll realize some real thought went into creating the flavors or some drunken nights or both.
 All the flavors are made in house with natural flavors.
 You can get the ice cream served in either Small, Large, Sugar Cone or Homemade Waffle Cone (available in Chocolate also).
-There’s toppings to be had but I didn’t see one person ask for them, this ice cream is best appreciated solo.
+There are toppings to be had but I didn’t see one person ask for them, this ice cream is best-appreciated solo.

 Their “Featured Desserts” include the Havana Sundae with Platano Maduro, Dulce de Leche Ice Cream and Caramel.
 As odd as that combination sounds, I’m attracted to it.
 The 1st couple of times I had the Abuela Maria (Guava, Cream Cheese, Maria cookies mixed with Vanilla Ice Cream), their signature flavor.
 I can’t imagine ice cream can get any better than this.

 I’ve sampled pretty much every flavor (yes, you can sample the flavors here) and the Lemon Sorbet is killer too.

 My wife Marcela loves the Beam Me Up (Bourbon-Heath Bar) and the Cafe con Leche (Vanilla Ice Cream, a Shot of Express & Hot Fudge) is great for any espresso nuts out there.
 My obsession is the Mantecado (Cuban Vanilla) which is reminiscent of a Cinnamon-y Egg Nog though I prefer to take my dose in Shake form.